iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * Ctrl-[/]: focus previous/next window.
 * Ctrl-\: clone the focused viewport.
 * Ctrl-|: close the focused window.
 * Ctrl-p: toggle pinned state of the focused window.
 A pinned window renders on top of other windows even when it is not focused.
+Pinned windows will show a right red tringle in the right right corner of the window.
+* Ctrl-m: maximize the focused window.
+* Ctrl-i: restore the focused window.

 The currently-selected viewport is indicated by a gold border.
 The toolbar always operates on the selected viewport, and many key-ins operate on the selected viewport if no explicit viewport ID argument is supplied.